kevin-kariuki/core/docs/rules/objectstorage.md

 This option accepts a regular expression to match against the bucket name.
 If include is specified, only the security groups with the specified name will be considered.

-Note that each cloud provider implements buckets differently.
-The [AWS provider](../providers/aws.md), for example, will return an ARN.

 ### exclude